HideezGroup/HES/LINUX.md

 SELinux status:                 disabled
 ```

-Remark.
-On production servers, usually after installation and verification, you need to re-enable SELinux and configure it accordingly.
+**Remark** On production servers, usually after installation and verification, you need to re-enable SELinux and configure it accordingly.

 ## 1.3 Install git